-Mr. Burchfield currently serves as a Director of O'Reilly Automotive, Inc. In this role, he serves as Chairman of its Compensation Committee and as a member of its Corporate Governance and Audit Committees.
+Mr. Burchfield currently serves as a Director of O'Reilly Automotive, Inc. In this role, he serves as Lead Director and as a member of its Compensation and Audit Committees.
 Mr. Burchfield also serves as Senior Principal of SilverTree Companies, a real estate company.